Why Use Customer Relationship Management Software?

 #6 CRMs collect valuable lead and client data

-CRMs can collect and house everything from industry, company name, company revenue, company size, contact name, lead status, to past sale value, etc..
+CRMs can collect and house everything from industry, company name, company revenue, company size, contact name, lead status, past sale value, etc...
 These fields can be used to target accounts you know will result in the sales you want.

 For example, if your industrial sales team wants to target accounts with at least 100 employees, over $5 mil in company revenue, lead status is equal to opportunity.
 With a CRM, you can easily pull a list of accounts that meet your criteria.

 #5 CRMS can help you identify trends and patterns to fuel future sales

 CRMs collect data on leads and clients.
 When you use a CRM to manage lead and client data, you streamline the sales process and identify trends and patterns.
 Trends and patterns can be used to increase future sales!